 In addition to our sales to customers within the U.S., we may become increasingly dependent on sales to customers outside the U.S. as we pursue expanding our business with current and potential customers worldwide.
 In 2017, we established full-time sales executives and support staff in: Australia, Dubai, Singapore, Romania, Poland, Africa and the Dominican Republic.
-During the three and six months ended June 30, 2020, and 2019, our sales to international customers accounted for 7% and 3%, and 7% and 3%, respectively, of total revenue.
+During the three and nine months ended September 30, 2020, and 2019, our sales to international customers accounted for 7% and 3%, and 7% and 3%, respectively, of total revenue.
 We expect that international sales will increase over time and that a significant portion of our future international sales will be from less developed or developing countries.
 As a result, the occurrence of any international, political, economic, or geographic event could result in a significant decline in revenue.
 There are significant risks associated with conducting operations internationally, requiring significant financial commitments to support such operations.
 These operations present a number of challenges including oversight of daily operating practices in each location, handling employee benefits and employee behavior.
 In addition, compliance with complex foreign and U.S. laws and regulations that apply to our international operations increases our cost of doing business in international jurisdictions.
-These numerous and sometimes conflicting laws and regulations include internal control and disclosure rules, data privacy and filtering requirements, anti-corruption laws, such as the FCPA, and other local laws prohibiting corrupt payments to governmental officials, and anti-competition regulations, among others.
-Violations of these laws and regulations could result in fines and penalties, criminal sanctions against us, our officers, or our employees, prohibitions on the conduct of our business and on our ability to offer our products and services in one or more countries, and could also materially affect our brand, our international expansion efforts, our ability to attr
+These numerous and sometimes conflicting laws and regulations include internal control and disclosure rules, data privacy and filtering requirements, anti-corruption laws, such as the FCPA, and other local laws prohibiting corrupt payments to governmental officials, and anti-competition regulations, our business and on our ability to officer our products and services in one or more countries, and could also materially affect our brand, our international expansion efforts, our ability to attract and retain employees, our business, and our operating results.
+Although we have implemented policies and procedures designed to ensure compliance with these laws and regulati